coq/ceps/text/000-prop-untangle.md

 Sometimes, these roles conflict.
 For example, proof irrelevance prevents applications where specifications need to be defined by pattern matching on some "ghost data" that should be erased at runtime.
 An example is provided in the Motivation section.

 This CEP proposes to create another universe, say `ESet`, to disentangle the role of erasure from `Prop`.
-The typehood rules for `ESet` are similar for `Prop`, but more permissive: elimination to computationally irrelevant types, such as universes, is allowed.
+The typehood rules for `ESet` are partly like `Prop` (and partly like `Set`), but more permissive: elimination to computationally irrelevant types, such as universes, is allowed.
 As a result, `ESet` does not support proof irrelevance.
 ESet is tentatively predicative, because that is currently crucial for our meta-theoretic proofs, which translate away `ESet` to Set.